How to crochet in the round

 There are two main ways of crocheting in the round

-See below for our step-by-step picture tutorials, or check out our handy video which covers everything you need to know about how to crochet in the round.
+See below for our step-by-step picture tutorials, or check out our handy video which covers everything you need to know about how to crochet a circle.

 Making a foundation ring (can be used for both methods)